opencivicdata/docs.opencivicdata.org/proposals/drafts/ocdid_governance.rst

 * If the contribution is from a current ``committer`` in good standing, only one additional ``committer`` review is necessary.
 * No two members of the same organization may be involved in the acceptance of a pull request.

 Commits should be reviewed within 2 weeks of a pull request.
-Accellerated timeline needs should be communicated via Slack/email.
+Accelerated timeline needs should be communicated via Slack/email.

 * If, after two months there is neither a formal approval or an ongoing conversation around a request, that request will be considered accepted.
 * If a conversation around a request cannot reach consensus, after two months the ``contributor`` may request a final vote from the cohort of existing ``committers``.